-Relevance: There is little if any pain from such an injury.
-However, if several tendons are severed, the inability to extend the digits may interfere with locomotion.
+If several tendons are severed, the inability to extend the digits may interfere with locomotion.
 This is of temporary impact, as the animal will learn to place the paw accordingly.
 Severance of three or four tendons will impede the animal temporarily.